dhodgson615/gitripper/README.md

 # gitripper
-A script that creates identical copies of GitHub repositories without forking them.
+A script that creates identical local copies of GitHub repositories without forking them.